PART 1 of 4

 As you can see, this is a difficult decision to make, and it will come up time and again in other subjects as well.
 For a degree that doesn’t require history credit, do you omit high school history?
 Is that a trade-off you’ll make?

 Even though we’ll spend these next sessions learning the basics of degree planning, keep in mind that ANY college credit your teen earns in high school puts them ahead.
 Your teen doesn’t have to earn a college degree in high school!
 But, if your teen falls into one of the categories below, you’re probably already thinking about degree planning (and maybe they are, too!).
-I think there are a few situations that lend themselves really well to degree planning in high school.
+I think there are a cases when families are especially good candidates for DIY degree planning in high school.

 Your teen is an entrepreneur.
 Entrepreneur teens focus on solutions and often end up starting their own business.
 If your teen is an entrepreneur, you probably already feel like they are revving their engines while being stuck in neutral.
 Teens with small businesses, or those getting ready to launch one, tend to have an above-average level of motivation and drive.
 These teens may look at school as “checking the box” so they can get busy with their real life.
 Further, they think spending 4 years to earn a college degree might be a waste of time or money.
 Entrepreneurs make excellent candidates for degree planning in high school and, when given the opportunity for a self-paced curriculum or credit by exam, generally finish a degree in about half the time.

 Your state has a free dual enrollment program.
-While most states have some kind of dual enrollment program, a few states offer these programs for free.
-This is not to suggest you force your teen into a program before they’re ready, but if your teen is ready and eligible, free dual enrollment can be a lifesaver.
-Not all dual enrollment programs end in a degree, but if yours does then degree planning becomes very important.
-In states that extend these benefits, it is typical for students to be able to pursue an associate degree.
-Besides the cost savings, these programs can shave years off of the amount of time it takes your teen to graduate from college.
+Ok, if this is you, HELLO!!
+While most states have some kind of dual enrollment program, only a few states offer these programs for free.
+This is not to suggest you force your teen into a program before they’re ready, but if your teen is ready and eligible, free dual enrollment will change their life.
+Well built degree plans max out on free options like these, and allow thousands of students to earn college degrees (for free) while still in high school!
+Besides the amazing cost savings, these programs allow your teen to start their career or attend grad school much earlier than their age-mates who start college after high school.

-I think it’s fair to share some scenarios where I think degree planning in high school is a bad plan.
+I think it’s fair to share the scenarios where I think degree planning in high school is a bad plan.
 As always, you are your teen’s best guidance counselor, and there are a dozen factors at play besides these, but if you fit into one of the categories below, my advice is to keep diploma planning.
 Focus on high school, and allow college credit to come into your homeschool where it makes sense.
 Your teen can still earn 30+ college credits without degree planning!
+Students who graduate from high school with college credit can apply to college as a freshman, and still enjoy the benefits and rewards of having an enormous head start!

 Your teen is academically gifted.
 It seems counter-intuitive but academically gifted students will benefit from the enriching environment of being on campus with smart people who challenge them.
 They thrive when they have access to large libraries, high-tech labs, and engaging professors.
 These teens aren’t annoyed by classes, they look forward to them!
 For these students, testing out of a class or finishing a degree early may leave them feeling unfulfilled.
 Allow them to pursue college classes that keep their passion burning, and allows them to engage with others who share their passion.
 If college classes break the budget, allow them to do independent study and follow up with Advanced Placement exams.